ExpressLRS/Docs/docs/software/switch-config.md

 ## FAQ

-### <span class="custom-heading" data-id="1">Why do you keep saying "*put arm on AUX1*"?</span>
+### <span class="custom-heading" data-id="1">What's important with Arming?</span>

 ???
-Note "Why do you keep saying "*put arm on AUX1*"?"
-    For safety and performance reasons.
+Note "What's important with Arming?"

     **SAFETY**

-    AUX1 is sent with every packet going out, this is the most reliable way to be able to tell your model to disarm.
-If your arm switch is on another aux channel, it may be several packets before that switch is transmitted, and there's no guarantee that the RX will actually receive that packet.
-There's a non-trivial chance your model **may not ever disarm** if the link quality is low and it just so happens that the packet containing the arm switch is getting missed every time.
-Forcing the arm switch into every packet on AUX1 means that if **any** packet is received by ExpressLRS, it will disarm your model, not just a less than 1-in-7 chance.

-    It also protects against unintentional disarms caused by a corrupt packet changing the value of the arm switch to disarmed.
-Betaflight requires that 4x "disarm" commands are received before disarming to guard against this possibility.
-With arm on AUX1, a single corrupt packet can not disarm your model.
-With arm on AUX2-8, the one corrupt switch value will be sent 6 times before the value is refreshed, but the flight controller would have already disarmed by that point.

-    Your transmitter and receiver also act differently when “armed” and when “disarmed”.
+    Your transmitter and receiver act differently when “armed” and when “disarmed”.
 When disarmed, the transmitter and receiver are free to adjust their communication in order to make the LUA and other configuration operations more responsive.
 When "disarmed", everything will appear to be working appropriately but none of the safeguards will be in place and performance will not be what you expect.

-    When `IsArmed` is enabled, these safeguards are applied:
+    When `Armed`, these safeguards are applied:

-    - All "Button" inputs are disabled
+    - All "Button" inputs on external TX modules are disabled
-    - All "Joystick" (5-way buttons) are disabled
+    - All "Joystick" (5-way buttons) on external TX modules are disabled
     - Bump to Share is disabled
     - VTX Admin is disabled
     - Integrated VTX channel change is disabled

     **PERFORMANCE**

-    When `IsArmed` is enabled, these performance features are activated:
+    When `Armed`, these performance features are activated:

     - Dynamic Power is fully enabled
+        - Missing a Telemetry Packet will push the Transmission Power to Max
+        - Sudden disconnection or Failsafe will push the Transmission Power to Max
     - Race telemetry mode turns telemetry off
+        - All packets are then dedicated to control packets.
     - Some thermal-based fan controls are enabled

-    Arming is an extremely important part of the performance of the control link.
-Please use Aux 1 / Chan 5 as indicated.
-Also keep in mind that for ExpressLRS, ~1000us is the **disarmed** state and ~2000us is the **armed** state.

-### <span class="custom-heading" data-id="2">I use a 3-pos switch for arm, this software is unusable?</span>
+        - Available on select TX modules

+### <span class="custom-heading" data-id="2">Why do you keep saying "*put arm on AUX1*"?</span>

 ???
+Note "Why do you keep saying "*put arm on AUX1*"?"
+    For safety and performance reasons.

+    AUX1 is sent with every packet going out, this is the most reliable way to be able to tell your model to disarm.
+If your arm switch is on another aux channel, it may be several packets before that switch is transmitted, and there's no guarantee that the RX will actually receive that packet.
+There's a non-trivial chance your model **may not ever disarm** if the link quality is low and it just so happens that the packet containing the arm switch is getting missed every time.
+Forcing the arm switch into every packet on AUX1 means that if **any** packet is received by ExpressLRS, it will disarm your model, not just a less than 1-in-7 chance.

+    It also protects against unintentional disarms caused by a corrupt packet changing the value of the arm switch to disarmed.
+Betaflight requires that 4x "disarm" commands are received before disarming to guard against this possibility.
+With arm on AUX1, a single corrupt packet can not disarm your model.
+With arm on AUX2-8, the one corrupt switch value will be sent 6 times before the value is refreshed, but the flight controller would have already disarmed by that point.

+    Please use Aux 1 / Chan 5 with ~1000us as the **disarmed** state and ~2000us as the **armed** state.

+### <span class="custom-heading" data-id="3">I use a 3-pos switch for arm, this software is unusable?</span>

+???
 Note "I use a 3-pos switch for arm, this software is unusable?"
     Good news, you can still use a 3-position switch to arm!
 However, you will need to adjust the model input / mixer settings for AUX1 in EdgeTX / OpenTX to remap the switch to be 2-position / on-off switch.
 If your 3-position arm switch had a second function as well, such as enabling Blackbox, just use one of the other channels to send the same switch on a second channel using the model input / mixer settings EdgeTX / OpenTX.

-### <span class="custom-heading" data-id="3">What about "Normal" one bit switch mode?</span>
+### <span class="custom-heading" data-id="4">What about "Normal" one bit switch mode?</span>

 ???
 Note "What about "Normal" one bit switch mode?"
     In version 1.0 of ExpressLRS, there was also a switch mode called "Normal" where there were eight 1-position switches sent in every packet.
 This mode was removed in version 2.0 due to its unpopularity and the flash space was used for other features.
 Please use Hybrid or Wide modes and all of the high performance packet rates.

-### <span class="custom-heading" data-id="4">Every time I change switch mode in Lua, it changes back!
+### <span class="custom-heading" data-id="5">Every time I change switch mode in Lua, it changes back!
 Is my transmitter broken?</span>

 ???
 Note "Every time I change switch mode in Lua, it changes back!
 Is my transmitter broken?"
     If the Lua loads then you know its communicating with your transmitter.
 However, the switch mode can only be changed when a receiver is not connected and makes it appear as if the changes are not saving.
 This is done to ensure consistency between the RX and TX interpretation of the switch data being actively transmitted.
 This is a safeguard.
 Power down your receiver, wait for the "Telemetry Lost" callout, and the switch mode change will stick / save.
 The receiver will talk to the transmitted when it is powered up to handshake on the new settings.